Introduction

 When tourists visit Bwindi, not only do they want to see the gorillas, but they want to stay in local accommodation, eat traditional food and enjoy activities such as hiking and birdwatching.
 This provides employment opportunities for locals, improves infrastructure, and helps fund a more stable economy so they are less reliant on exploiting natural resources.

 One of the aims of Viva!
-Uganda, through Project Gorilla is to fund the brilliant volunteers of HUGO (Human Gorilla Community Organisation) who are trained in gorilla behaviour and who scout around Bwindi National Park and persuade the gorillas to move back into the forest when they move out of it.
+Uganda, through Gorilla Defenders, is to fund the brilliant volunteers of HUGO (Human Gorilla Community Organisation) who are trained in gorilla behaviour and who scout around Bwindi National Park and persuade the gorillas to move back into the forest when they move out of it.
 Viva! is funding various equipment from raingear to walkie talkies to tents to simple incentives to do the work.
 And an aim of Viva!
 Uganda’s Project Kindheart, is to teach the children of Uganda the value of its wildlife so that they understand the importance of protecting Bwindi Impenetrable Forest and its inhabitants.
 Then, when they grow up, they won’t view the forest as a resource to be exploited but a treasure to be revered, thus preventing future human-wildlife conflict and creating a conservation-minded community who can positively engage with community tourism.

 References